heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Yes, tagless final offers an alternative encoding to initial algebra semantics.

-Mitch Wand argues that final algebras is an "extension" of initial algebra semantics that offers benefits for specification and implementation.
+Mitch Wand argues in "Final Algebra Semantics and Data Type Extensions" (Sect.
+7) that final algebras is an extension of initial algebra semantics that offers benefits for specification and implementation.

 We have added a discussion of the relation to final tagless techniques to the related work section.